 Prague Castle dominates both the skyline and the history of the Czech capital like no other building.
 The world’s largest medieval castle has towered over the city since the 9th century and continues to awe and inspire today.
 The Castle, Pražský hrad, is a world unto itself with dozens of hidden corners and surprises.
 The remarkably harmonious ensemble of contrasting styles is the product of generations of gifted architects, culminating in the 20th century with the forgotten genius of Jože Plečnik.
 Our guides bring to life the legendary court of Rudolf II, the nightmares of Kafka and the very real struggles of the Velvet Revolution.
 We explore Malá Strana, dotted with the former palaces of the nobility and wander beyond the castle gates through picturesque Hradčany to show you the best views of the city.
 This 3-hour walking tour finishes in the Prague Castle gardens, overlooking the Old Town.
 A 24 CZK transportation ticket is required for this tour. *Average tour length.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!
 Take advantage of our group discount of 10% for groups of 10 or more!

 Just one hour outside of Prague lies Terezín, a magnificent former 18th century Austrian fortress with a terrible past.
 When the country fell into Nazi clutches it became a Gestapo prison, a Jewish ghetto and a deportation camp sending trains directly to Auschwitz.
 Terezín was used in Nazi Propaganda as a model camp to downplay the atrocities committed in concentration camps.
 The Nazis went so far as to invite the Red Cross for visits and to portray Terezín in a propaganda film as a thriving Jewish community.
 Terezín’s story is a combination of life and death: the tragedy of the Holocaust contrasts with the prisoners’ secret celebrations of culture, politics and faith.
 Terezín is a sleepy little country town that hardly seems likely to have been one of the centers of the Final Solution.
 However, our guides are experts in telling the stories behind the statistics and bringing the past back to life.
 We show you the memorials and share with you the often forgotten stories of the former ghetto and its prisoners on this unforgettable trip.
 We use private buses for transport from Prague to Terezín.
 For this reason, it is required to book in advance to secure your place.
-Please allow about 7 to 8 hours for this trip.
+The tour in Terezín is by foot.
+Please allow about 7 to 8 hours for this tour.
 The ticket price includes tickets for transport, as well as all the entrance fees required on this tour.